chrisallenlane/git-ripped/README.md

 `random` - If set to boolean `true`, random repetition values will be prescribed for each exercise.
 This may be used in conjunction with `adaptive`.
-Specifiy boolean `true` to enable randomization or `false` to disable.
+Specify boolean `true` to enable randomization or `false` to disable.

 Usage
 -----